s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 ## 01-Title Slide

-Today I'll be talking about "Secrets of Rhythm Unveiled by the Kuramoto Model.
+Today I'll be talking about Secrets of Rhythm Unveiled by the Kuramoto Model.
 We'll explore the phenomenon of "Why Does Applause Synchronize?" from a mathematical modeling perspective.

 ## 02-About Me